 Overwhelming medical expenses discourage uninsured patients from paying any amount of their bills.

 When deciding whether to treat an uninsured patient, providers often review the patient’s payment history: providers usually treat patients who have made at least partial payments on previous bills; patients with unpaid bills risk having their health care discontinued.
-Even so, a recent national study found that after visiting a physician roughly one-quarter of uninsured patients had not payed any amount of their bills.
+Even so, a recent national study found that after visiting a physician roughly one-quarter of uninsured patients had not paid any amount of their bills.

 This article reports on a study that looked for predictors of nonpayment among the uninsured.
 Prior evidence indicated a correlation between low-income, poor health and medical debt; therefore, the study considered sociodemographic data, health status and prior payment behavior as characteristics that might foretell nonpayment.